 Our Equality, diversity and inclusion policy

-The DesignOps Network, The DesignOps Conference, its partners and agents are committed to encouraging equality, diversity and inclusion among our workforce, and eliminating unlawful discrimination.
+The DesignOps Network, The DesignOps Conference, its partners and agents are committed to encouraging equality, diversity and inclusion among our workforce and community while eliminating unlawful discrimination.

 The organisation – in providing goods and/or services and/or facilities – is also committed against unlawful discrimination of customers or the public.